Advertiser Disclosure

 • Redeem for upgrades on eligible United flights (value varies)

-With the United Explorer card, the best use of your miles is redeeming them on United or partner award flights or upgrading your existing flights.
-While other options like gift cards and hotels exist, they will likely result in a suboptimal value and are generally not recommended.
+With the United Explorer card, the best way to use your miles is to redeem them on United or partner award flights or upgrade your existing flights.
+While other options, like gift cards and hotels, exist, they will likely result in suboptimal value and are generally not recommended.

-But let’s say you’re not loyal to 1 airline — say United Airlines in this case.
+But let’s say you’re not loyal to an airline like United.
 Earning rewards through a general travel card (like the Chase Sapphire Preferred card) is almost always the better long-term option.

 That’s because the Chase Ultimate Rewards program offers many opportunities to book travel that are not limited to 1 carrier.
-You can transfer your Ultimate Rewards points at a 1:1 ratio to 10+ airline and hotel loyalty programs — including United MileagePlus.
+You can transfer your Ultimate Rewards points at a 1:1 ratio to over 10 airline and hotel loyalty programs, including United MileagePlus.
 In other words, if you’ve got 60,000 Ultimate Rewards points, you can transfer any amount in 1,000-point increments to the United MileagePlus program (up to 60,000 miles in this case).

-But you can turn those Ultimate Rewards points into other reward currencies, too, like Marriott Bonvoy, Southwest Rapid Rewards, and World of Hyatt, to name a few.
-There’s a great deal of international airline loyalty programs in the mix, and understanding those sweet spots is where you can get maximum value from your Ultimate Rewards points — to the tune of 2 to 4+ cents per point.
+But you can turn those Ultimate Rewards points into other reward currencies, too, like Marriott Bonvoy, Southwest Rapid Rewards, and World of Hyatt points, to name a few.
+There’s a great deal of international airline loyalty programs in the mix, and understanding those sweet spots is where you can get maximum value from your Ultimate Rewards points — to the tune of 2 to 4 or more cents per point.

 Conversely, you can redeem your Ultimate Rewards points to book virtually any flight, hotel, rental car, or excursion through Chase Travel.
 In this fashion, your points are worth 1.25 cents apiece, which is still a great value compared to the (much more) limited use of United MileagePlus miles.